Advantages of these ASX LICs well documented from the likes of the Barefoot Investor and financial media in general.

-That seems a little at odds to me.
-I would expect that regardless of what happens to franking, they might struggle to retain the premium to before tax NTA in the longer term.
 In the last five years I get the sense investors are far more willing to embrace ETFs, but thus far the popularity of these LICs seems to be holding up well.

 Below is a little perspective for AFI from their website, in terms of their historical discount / premium to NTA over the last decade.

 Does the current AFIC share price make them a buy?

 What implications may some of the issues above have for future LIC products?

 I wouldn’t be surprised if we see more LICs in the style of say PIC & QVE.
 They retain some of the qualities but offer more sector diversity and more actively managed.
 At the same time, they are patient long-term investors that still focus a lot on dividends.
 Please don’t take this as a recommendation as I don’t necessarily own these.
 I am more having a guess what sort of new products we may continue to see.
 Clearly the big difference is fees, with these two charging closer to 1% management fees.
 Whether these two can add value after fees over the long term is also debatable I guess.